FoxIDs Control

 Create one or more environments, do not place configuration in the master environment.

-Each environment contains a user repository and a default created login authentication method.
+Each environment contains a user repository and a default login authentication method.

 You can add OpenID Connect, OAuth 2.0 and SAML 2.0 application registrations and authentication methods.

-A environment contains a primary certificate and possible a secondary certificate in the Certificates tab.
-It is possible to swap between the primary and secondary certificate if both is configured, depending on the certificate container type.
+An environment contains a primary certificate and possibly a secondary certificate in the Certificates tab.
+It is possible to swap between the primary and secondary certificate if both are configured, depending on the certificate container type.

-The environment properties can be configured by clicking the top right setting icon.
+The environment properties can be configured by clicking the top right settings icon.

 - Sequence lifetime is the max lifetime of a user's login flow from start to end.

-- FoxIDs protect against password guess.
-Configured in max failing logins, failing login count lifetime and observation period.
+- FoxIDs protects against password guessing via max failing logins, failing login count lifetime and observation period.

 - Password requirements are configured regarding length, complexity and password risk.